 Disk Stack Separator

 A disk stack separator aggregates the solid particles in the outer part of the bowl.
-Solids are discharged in a number of different ways, but mostly commonly via a basic nozzle.
+Solids discharge in a number of different ways, but most commonly via a basic nozzle.
 These nozzles allow the thick slurry to pass through them, and the continuous rotation of the bowl assists in the separation of solid particles.
 A more complex design may include the use of valve nozzles which open up automatically when the bowl reaches a certain value and then opens up again when there is enough room for more slurry.

 Newer designs include a complex bowl design, where shells open in a circumferential manner.
 The depth of solids controls the opening mechanism.

 A decanter centrifuge works on the principle of gravitational force as particles separate by continuous rotation.
 This separation process takes about a few seconds because of the increased speed that can be 1,000 to 4,000 times that of gravity.